Who is this article for?

 - Click the + button.

 Backup is not the only defense.
-In a public service announcement, the United States Federal Bureau of Investigation (FBI) provides additional recommendations for defending against ransomware.
-The recommendations include:
+In a public service announcement, the United States Federal Bureau of Investigation (FBI) provides additional measures for defending against ransomware.
+These include:

 - Patch software (operating systems, Java, Flash, web browsers, software, firmware).